2024 elections: How may the results impact my investments?

 This article is intended to provide perspective on how election outcomes may impact financial markets, the economy and investments.
 These insights are not political statements from Ameriprise Financial, nor an endorsement of a particular candidate or political party.

 After an eventful election cycle, the 2024 presidential and congressional races have concluded.
 Former President Donald J. Trump will become the 47th president of the United States, making him only the second president in U.S. history to serve nonconsecutive terms.
-Meanwhile, the Senate has been recaptured by Republicans and the fate of the House of Representatives is being decided as votes are still being counted in key congressional districts.
+He will begin his second presidency with both chambers of Congress controlled by the Republican party.

 What may these results mean for the markets, the economy and your portfolio?
 Here are our key takeaways: